itsnipa/sample_test_web_automation/README.md

 ### 🌐 Application under test
 * https://www.saucedemo.com/ <br/>
-  Note that this website is being used for testing purposes, and I, the tester, acknowledge that I do not own or have any rights to this website.
-  Testing activities are for demo purposes only.
+  Note that this website is being used for testing purposes, and I, the tester, acknowledge that I do not own or have any rights to this website.Testing activities are for demo purposes only.
 I have tested on different modules in the website.
 I'm still working in this website.
 This is just a version of my test.

 ### 👨🏼‍🔬Tests
 This project contains 4 sample test cases that demonstrate how to use Selenium to interact with web pages.

 #### 🧪 Test Cases